Pull to refresh

 Rule Changes

-In less than a month, Texas and Florida governors have branded CAIR, the country’s largest Muslim civil rights group, a “foreign terrorist organization” and ordered their states to cut off contracts, jobs, and funds.
-CAIR calls it a smear campaign; the governors say they’re targeting Hamas-linked extremists.
+In less than a month, Texas and Florida governors branded CAIR, the country's largest Muslim civil rights group, a "foreign terrorist organization."
+Both states ordered cuts to contracts, jobs, and funding.
+CAIR calls it a smear campaign; the governors say they're targeting Hamas-linked extremists.